HyperFinal/Twitch-Retold-Desktop-App-Version-of-Twitch/README.md

 ---

 <div align="center">
-<sub>Twitch Retold is an independent open-source project and is not affiliated with, endorsed by, or sponsored by Twitch Interactive, Inc. or Amazon.com, Inc.</sub>
+<sub>Twitch Retold is an independent project and is not affiliated with, endorsed by, or sponsored by Twitch Interactive, Inc. or Amazon.com, Inc.</sub>
 </div>